 It’s National Eating Disorders Awareness Week, a topic close to my heart.
 Eating disorders have touched my life, many of my friends’ lives and hundreds of clients I’ve worked with.
 This week is incredibly important.
 Awareness and education to those suffering from eating disorders and the public SAVES LIVES.
 Without information and awareness, many struggle silently, which can be deadly.
 Don’t let this happen to a loved one, friend or yourself.

 I’m no stranger to the ED (eating disorder) world.
-As a teenager I too struggled with an eating disorder, this lead me to get help and after countless therapists that “didn’t get it,” I finally found someone who helped me change my life.
+As a teenager I too struggled with an eating disorder, this led me to get help and after countless therapists that “didn’t get it,” I finally found someone who helped me change my life.
 This is why I went into psychotherapy, so I could help more young adults in the caring, compassionate and radically genuine way that Tracey helped me.
-This is just a part of my story, a story that many people struggle with everyday, and why I love that NEDA provides education through National Eating Disorders Awareness Week.
+This is just a part of my story, a story that many people struggle with every day, and why I love that NEDA provides education through National Eating Disorders Awareness Week.

 Parents, teachers, health care practitioners, even psychotherapists, don’t catch the symptoms until they have become habitual and harmful for ones body.
 Whether its Anorexia, Bulimia, Binge Eating Disorder, Orthorexia or Body Dysmorphic Disorder, someone you know is suffering.
 NEDA’s National Eating Disorders Awareness Week provides hope, insight and education for everyone on ED.